 - Not in the dictionary: Avoid single words or common phrases that can be found in the dictionary or vernacular.

-- Character substitutions: Substituting characters for letters is a good practice, but you want to think outside of the box.
+- Character substitutions: Substituting characters for letters is good practice, but you want to think outside of the box.
 Don’t substitute zero for the letter O and assume you are safe.
 A better option would be using the ampersand (&) for O.

 - Illogical phrases: While you wouldn’t want to use a common phrase like “ThankYouVeryMuch,” you could string together completely random words like “ThankCheeseBoatsNetwork.”